• Product Guide Materials

 In the foregoing graphic, the index price has dropped and the intrinsic value has grown meaning the ETF will suffer a loss in value on the day commensurate with the drop in the price ofthe index

-Lower Daily Risk With High Income
+Seeking Lower Daily Risk With Current Income

-Investors in the ETF keep the time value portion of the premium which reduces the daily price declinecompared to just owning the index.
+Investors in the ETF keep the time value portion of the premium which reduces the daily price decline compared to just owning the index.
 This reduces the daily downside volatility.

 This offset means on down days in the underlying index the Defiance Enhanced Options Income ETFs should have losses reduced that day by the amount of the time premium received.
+The Funds’ strategies are subject to all potential losses if the indexes lose value, which may not be offset by income received by the Funds.

 To summarize: every trading day the ETF: